countable-web/open-source-corporation/peopleops/recruiting/FIT.md

 Define what we'd like to offer our employees, compared with their other options.

 ## Factors
+  * You have a bias for action, and prefer experimentation and prototyping over planning.
+  * You're a good reader and writer of English, and enjoy writing.
   * You're willing to push yourself and your team mates to reach the top of your field and make an impact.
   * You want to work closely with customers, understand them, make their pains highly visible to the team in feedback loops, ans solve them.
   * Be part of our mission to make creation on the web easier and better.